deekshamypersonal/dashboard-app/README.md

 ## Overview

-This project tracks when users click **Enroll Now** and **Pay Now** buttons on the frontend.
-It helps understand how many people show interest in a course by enrolling but do not complete the payment.
+This project counts two actions in your app: when someone clicks **Enroll Now** and when they click **Pay Now**, and then shows both in Grafana through graph.
+With these charts you can check, for any time range, how many people started vs. how many finished payment and what percent dropped off.

-The data is collected and displayed in **Grafana** to visualize through graphs.
-This can help businesses to see how many users actually go from showing interest to making a payment.
 It also provides insights into the **drop rate**, helping businesses understand how many users abandon the process before completing the payment.
 This can be used in any application that involves a payment process to analyze user behavior and improve the checkout process.

 ## Features